What are the Italian feminine nouns? How do you tell them apart from masculine ones?

 As you probably already know, Italian nouns can be either masculine or feminine.

-Usually, nouns for male people and animals usually are of masculine gender, while nouns for female people and animals are of feminine gender.
+Usually, nouns for males and masculine animals are masculine, while nouns for females and feminine animals are feminine.

 Donna and bambina, for example, are feminine.